-As a result of the Covid-19 pandemic, many people were temporarily protected from homelessness due to two key policy measures: a suspension of evictions from asylum accommodation by the Home Office; and 'Everyone In' policy directive from the Ministry of Housing, Communities and Local Government (MHCLG) which, alongside equivalent measures from devolved governments, allowed Local Authorities to accommodate everyone at risk of homelessness, regardless of immigration status or No Recourse to Public Funds (NRPF) conditions.
+As a result of the Covid-19 pandemic, many people have been temporarily protected from homelessness due to two key emergency measures: a suspension of evictions from asylum accommodation by the Home Office; and the 'Everyone In' policy directive from the Ministry of Housing, Communities and Local Government (MHCLG) which, alongside equivalent measures from devolved governments, allowed Local Authorities to accommodate everyone at risk of homelessness, regardless of immigration status or No Recourse to Public Funds (NRPF) conditions.

-As these emergency measures end in England, people with NRPF and those who have received a negative decision on their asylum claim are at acute risk of homelessness.
-This is not acceptable under normal circumstances, but in a pandemic in the middle of winter, it is manifestly unsafe.
+As policies have shifted since the early days of the pandemic, one thing remains consistent: people with NRPF and those who have received a negative decision on their asylum claim are at acute risk of homelessness.
+This is not acceptable under normal circumstances, but it is manifestly unsafe during a pandemic.